 The course can turn into a conversion opportunity.
 “Focus on excellent content for the first six editions with the occasional soft sell, and then go for the sale on the seventh email with a hard sell,” mentions Slade.

 Ruggero Loda, of Running Shoes Guru, a running shoes reviews site, had their in-house running coach develop a marathon training plan to entice email subscriptions.
 “This was very well received,” he says.
 “People write to us weekly thanking us for it.”

 But they took it one step further.
 “Our first expansion decision was to start offering not only a marathon plan, but a plan for every distance (5k, 10k, half marathon).
 This approach doubled our subscription rate.”

 Give Exclusive Discounts

 “We decided to use our email list to offer exclusive discounts to those who were subscribed to it,” says Stephen Hart of Cardswitcher.
-“Compared to previous campaigns that we’d tried, we noticed a marked improved in sign-up rates when we started offering an incentive — around
+“Compared to previous campaigns that we’d tried, we noticed a marked improvement in sign-up rates when we started offering an incentive — around 35%.”

 Vix Meldrew, an email marketing coach, started building quizzes on her site using the lead-generation quizmaker Interact.
 “I use Interact on my website, and I grow on average 20 to 50 subscribers a day currently,” she says.

-Spin the wheel apps are increasingly popular on ecommerce sites, turning email collection into a Vegas-style experience.
-One ecommerce owner credits a wheel-spinning pop-up with increasing email sign-ups 131 percent.
+Spin-the-wheel apps are increasingly popular on ecommerce sites, turning email collection into a Vegas-style experience.
+One ecommerce owner credits a wheel-spinning pop-up with increasing email sign-ups 131%.